reedsy/challenges/node-fullstack.md

 **What we'll be looking at:** compliance with the requirements below; a solid implementation using AngularJS; adherence to Angular 1.x best practices and code style guides; functionality; code clarity and organisation.

-**What we'll value as a plus:** clean and pleasant interpretation of the mockups/UI while keeping functionality; good CSS/style organisation and conventions.
+**What we'll value as a plus:** clean and pleasant interpretation of the mockups/UI while keeping functionality; good CSS/style organisation and conventions observance.

 ### Server/Queuing Service